 Missile Scrapbook

-This page is an unsorted listing of some missile, rocket and UAV projects, which are mentioned by name in one or more of my sources, but for which I couldn't find sufficient information to write a reasonably complete description.
+This page is a listing, in roughly chronological order, of missiles, rockets and UAVs, which are mentioned in one or more of my sources, but which do not warrant a page of their own.
+Either because I couldn't find sufficient information, or because the projects were very short-lived.
 Industry proposals which were not accepted by the military are generally outside the scope of this page, but a few highly unconventional concepts are nevertheless included.
-Comments and additional details are of course very welcome (e-mail me).
-This includes any evidence which can either confirm or - just as impotant - refute information in this article.

 Unidentified Navy Projects